ImmortalProgrammer/iWeatherify/README.md

 * Make sure you fill in the environmental variables in .env.
 I left some comments as guidance

-* You will need an API key from openweathermap.org.
+* You will need an API key from openweathermap.org to get the weather data.
 You will need the PRO edition API key.